namiri-tech/docs-rdme-ng/reference/DIGITAX API SETUP/using-the-digitax-nigeria-api.md

 ---
-title: Using the DigiTax Nigeria API
+title: Setup required for using the DigiTax API
 excerpt: All you need to start using the API
 deprecated: false
 hidden: false